CoAxLab/cofluctuating-task-connectivity/README.md

-# Similarity in evoked responses does not imply similarity in macroscopic network states across tasks
+# Similarity in evoked responses does not imply similarity in macroscopic network states

 Repository that contains the codes, notebooks, results and plots for the paper: